What is a Piston Ringland?

 What causes detonation in the Subaru “EJ”?

-There’s a long list of things that can lead to detonation, but here’s a few things that stand out on a Subaru.
+There’s a long list of things that can lead to detonation, but here are a few things that stand out on a Subaru.

-Intakes, downpipes, exhaust manifolds, and other common modifications require adjustments to the factory tune in order to run properly.
-Intakes are an extremely common modification that requires specific adjustments to the MAF calibration in order to properly monitor the incoming airflow.
+Intakes, downpipes, exhaust manifolds, and other common modifications require adjustments to the factory tune to run properly.
+Intakes are an extremely common modification that requires specific adjustments to the MAF calibration to properly monitor the incoming airflow.
 This is because aftermarket intakes affect the airflow through the MAF housing.